-This Policy aims to ensure compliance with the GDPR.
-The GDPR sets out the following principles with which any party handling personal data must comply.
+This Policy aims to ensure compliance with Data Protection Law.
+The UK GDPR sets out the following principles with which any party handling personal data must comply.
+Data controllers are responsible for, and must be able to demonstrate, such compliance.
 All personal data must be:

 - 2.1 Processed lawfully, fairly, and in a transparent manner in relation to the data subject. - 2.2 Collected for specified, explicit, and legitimate purposes and not further processed in a manner that is incompatible with those purposes.
 Further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes. - 2.3 Adequate, relevant, and limited to what is necessary in relation to the purposes for which it is processed. - 2.4 Accurate and, where necessary, kept up to date.
 Every reasonable step must be taken to ensure that personal data that is inaccurate, having regard to the purposes for which it is processed, is erased, or rectified without delay. - 2.5 Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data is processed.
-Personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes, subject to implementation of the appropriate technical and organisational measures required by the GDPR in order to safeguard the rights and freedoms of the data subject. - 2.6 Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures.
+Personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes, subject to implementation of the appropriate technical and organisational measures required by the UK GDPR in order to safeguard the rights and freedoms of the data subject; - 2.6 Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures.